 Because every organization is different, we suggest a structured approach for agile transformation that tailors each step of the transformation to the client’s needs.
 Some companies can present their first pilots to the customer after just a few weeks, while others need much more time.
 That’s why product validation must follow a different approach different every time.
-Combining tailored measured within a structured approach ensures high solution-quality while providing companies with the flexibility to incorporate knowledge gained from implementation as the transformation proceeds.
+Combining tailored measures within a structured approach ensures high solution-quality while providing companies with the flexibility to incorporate knowledge gained from implementation as the transformation proceeds.
 Agile transformation therefore should, in itself, be managed in an agile fashion.

 A structured approach is fundamental for a successful agile transformation

 To support our clients in their agile transformation, we use an iterative approach, which defines the structure of successful implementation.
 (See Figure 1.)

 Transformation starts with the “assess and adapt” phase.
 In this phase, an understanding of the common goal will be developed, setting a direction for the entire transformation journey.
 This vision should describe a desired target state without going into concrete measures and it should be continuously adapted during the transformation.
 From this target, concrete optimization potentials are identified, the implementation of which leads the company closer to achieving its goal.
 Optimization potentials are evaluated and prioritized with regard to benefit, implementation effort, and complexity.
 They form the foundation for the transformation.